jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

 That's the Test Driven Development pattern at work **RED** **GREEN** **REFACTOR**

-We write a failing test, then make it pass by any means necessary, and make it better repeating the process until we have a working program that has been tested and gives us confidence it will behave in an expected way
+We make a test that fails, then make it pass by any means necessary, and make it better, repeating the process until we have a working program that has been tested and gives us confidence it will behave in an expected way

 ---